FAQ

 Frozen semen allows domestic and international distribution of genetics and is far more economical and convenient than shipping the dogs themselves.
 This has valid application for all breeds where in-breeding coefficients are high in certain countries.
 Canine owners prefer the convenience of frozen semen over the necessity of always being on call for fresh or chilled semen collections or live breedings, especially if their canine has a competitive career or experienced collection facilities are not available close to their home.
 Many canine owners simply use frozen semen as an insurance policy in case their canine dies or is injured such that he can’t be collected for fresh or chilled semen or do a live cover.
 Since the frozen semen is shipped in dry shippers that can maintain temperature for 7-10 days, canine owners like the advantage of being able to order the frozen semen ahead of schedule so it is on hand and readily available at the time of ovulation.

-The base fee is $408* for up to 4 vials stored.
-The way the charges break down is as follows: $55 file set up for a new dog, $93 for the first year storage, and $260 for the collection, processing and evaluation.
-If the dog produces more than 4 vials, each additional vial is $70 per vial if you choose to keep.
+The base fee is $443* for up to 4 vials stored.
+The way the charges breakdown is as follows: $60 file set up for a new dog, $98 for the first-year storage, and $285 for the collection and processing.
+If the dog produces more than 4 vials, each additional vial is $78 per vial if you choose to keep.

 If you do not want to pay for the additional vials, they will be absorbed into the collection as part of the 4 vials.
 Once it has been decided that you only want 4 vials, it is important to know that they cannot be divided back out.

-The yearly storage fee covers up to 30 vials, if an additional canister is needed, the fee is an additional $77/year for 30 more vials.
+The yearly storage fee covers up to 30 vials, if an additional canister is needed, the fee is an additional $85/year for 30 more vials.

 Please see our Service Guide under Semen Collection and Freeze for more information.